salluzziluca/UBA/Gestión del Desarrollo de Sistemas Informáticos/How to Identify Stakeholders in Project Management?.md

 ### OPA and EEF

-Reviewing the [enterprise environmental factors and organizational process assets](https://pmstudycircle.com/enterprise-environmental-factors-organizational-process-assets/) can reveal many stakeholders.
+Reviewing the [[Enterprise Environmental Factors  y Organizational Process Assets]]can reveal many stakeholders.
 The stakeholder register and lessons-learned documents from past projects can help you find more.
 Furthermore, reviewing governmental regulations and industry standards can help you find more stakeholders for your project.

 ### Expert Interviews